Two lions are lying side by side with a fence in the background

 Born Free works in collaboration with Panthera Africa Big Cat Sanctuary to provide safe, natural enclosures for wild cats rescued from zoos, circuses and other captive facilities.

 The Born Free Rescue Section at Panthera Big Cat Sanctuary was built in 2019, with thanks to Born Free’s corporate partner British Airways Holiday.
-Alpha and Cora were the first big cats to arrive and it is hoped that the area will provide a safe haven for many more rescued cats in the future.
+Alpha and Cora, two lionesses rescued from a failed zoo, were the first big cats to arrive in October that year, and the sisters enjoyed five happy years before both passing away in 2024.

 Panthera Africa Big Cat Sanctuary is a non-profit organisation founded by Lizaene Cornwall and Cathrine S. Nyquist in 2014, located 140 kilometres from Cape Town, in South Africa’s Western Cape.
 It is a sanctuary for captive-bred wild cats where they will be protected for the rest of their lives.